What do Governors do?

 Governance in our school

 In addition, as a Church of England academy and part of the Southwark Diocese, a “Memorandum of Understanding” (MoU) exists between REAch2 and the Southwark Board of Education.
-See links below for further information.
+See links at the bottom of the page for further information.

 We are a team of committed volunteers with differing backgrounds, skills and stakeholder interests.
 We work from our REAch2 Term of Reference and MoU.
 We act as one body, are involved with strategic management and ensure the Christian distinctiveness of the academy is maintained.
 However, we do not become involved with the day to day, operational running of the academy, as this is for the Headteacher and senior leadership team.